grpc/proposal/A51-custom-backend-metrics.md

 ### Recorder APIs

-We will provide two server APIs to record metrics: one for recording per-query and another for reporting machine-wide.
+We will provide two server APIs to record metrics: one for recording per-request and another for reporting per-server.

-#### Per-Query Recording
+#### Per-Request Recording

-We will define a metric recorder that is unique per RPC, used only when per-query metrics reporting is enabled.
+We will define a metric recorder that is unique per request, used only when per-request metrics reporting is enabled.
 The server applications should obtain a reference and use it to record metrics specifically for the current RPC call.
 Implementing this may leverage a [context](https://grpc.github.io/grpc-java/javadoc/io/grpc/Context.html) or similar mechanism, and a language can implement one if it does not exist.